Mimikatz and Credential Dumping: Tactics, Tradecraft, and Early Warning Signs

-Mimikatz is an open-source credential-dumping tool that extracts authentication data, such as passwords.
-Despite being publicly available since 2011, it continues to evade enterprise security controls and remains one of the most effective methods attackers use to gain privileged access.
+Mimikatz is an open-source credential-dumping tool that extracts authentication data, such as passwords, hashes, and Kerberos tickets, from system memory.
+Despite being publicly available since 2011, it remains one of the most effective post-exploitation tools for privilege escalation and lateral movement.

 Why Mimikatz Still Matters